xaiven/PHP-MySql-CRUD-project/README.md

 # php1

-Hello, this is project for SMARTI exam.
+This is CRUD project to managing employees on web using PHP and MySql.

 To install the project use the following steps: